In this mini-course, I’m going to share with you the most important lessons from manually creating 4000+ flashcards…

 It requires a different frame of thinking about “efficiency”.

-It has to do with interactions rather than combinations.
+It has to do with flows rather than doing things faster.

 Actually, let me show you just how different this solution is: